-My double chocolate snowballs recipe makes the treat that always disappears first from boxes of Christmas cookies.
+These double chocolate snowballs always disappear first from my Christmas cookies platter!
 Maybe it’s because of the fluffy layer of powdered sugar.
 Maybe it’s because of the rich, tender chocolate cookies hidden inside that snow-like coating.
-Maybe it’s because so many cultures have cookies like this (Russian tea cookies, Mexican wedding cookies) so they are universally loved.
+Maybe it’s because snowball cookies of all types are universally loved.

-From making them to eating them, there’s nothing I don’t love about my double chocolate snowballs recipe!
+From making them to eating them, there’s nothing I don’t love about these double chocolate snowballs recipe!